Take the Business Playbook with you!

 But lead purchasing services are expensive, highly competitive, and every service area is different.
 So, your cost can vary dramatically based on a lot of different factors.
 This can make it difficult to get any real idea of what you should be paying and the results you should expect without first dropping a hefty chunk of money (think $1000/month).
 And that’s not even touching on your close rates and ROI.

-Unless you’re already profitable or have the working capital (you can learn more about getting business funding here), lead purchasing services probably aren’t for you.
+Unless you’re already profitable or have the working capital (learn more about getting business funding here), lead purchasing services probably aren’t for you.

 In fact, unless you’re on the mid to higher side of pricing for your market, you’re probably going to lose money and have a 50% acquisition cost purchasing leads (instead of 20% or lower) – or worse, be in the red.
 Don’t get too disheartened though – there are still ways you might be able to lower that cost we’ll go over a little later.